pac4j/pac4j/documentation/how-to-secure-a-java-application-with-oidc.md

 ## 6) Logout

-The `/logout` link created by the integration removes the profile from the session: this is the **local logout**.
-To also end the session at the identity provider, enable the central logout in `application.properties`:
+The `/logout` link removes the profile from the application's session.
+This is the **local logout**: the user may still be logged in at the provider.

+To end that session as well, enable central logout in `application.properties`:

 ```properties
 pac4j.logout.centralLogout=true